anirbanc3/RASSLE/README.md

 ### Setting up OpenSSL
 The demo requires OpenSSL library to be installed in the system.
 A sample OpenSSL repository has been included with this repo.
 In order to install the specific version of OpenSSL -
-1. untar or extract `OpenSSL-1.1.1g-RASSLE.tar.xz`.
+1. Untar or extract `OpenSSL-1.1.1g-RASSLE.tar.xz`.
 2. `cd` into the extracted directory and configure it using `./config`.
 3. Once the library has been configured for the system, execute `make` to build all the necessary files.
 4. After the build is complete, complete the installation by executing `sudo make install`.
 This version of OpenSSL will be installed in `/usr/local/lib`.